Aquarium Driftwood for Your Tank

 How Can Driftwood be Useful?

-Shipworms, bacteria, and gribble worms can cause driftwood to decompose, transforming it into nutrients that are reintroduced to the food chain.
-It can also become a foundation for sand dunes to form on.
+Shipworms, bacteria, and gribble worms can cause driftwood to decompose, transforming it into nutrients that are reintroduced to the natural food chain in the oceans and rivers.
+In your aquarium, it’s ideal to provide minerals and bioavailable nutrients to the fish, crustaceans, and plants of your tank.

 Preparing Driftwood for an Aquarium